The Publishers' Guide to Ad Revenue

 • Build an audience while creating content you like, without much focus on revenue.

-• Cover the costs of content creation with your ad revenue.
+• Cover the costs of content creation with your earned revenue.

-• Grow your ad revenue to the point that you can quit your day job.
+• Grow your revenue to the point that you can quit your day job.

 • Bring in enough revenue to allow you to acquire more websites or apps and grow your company.